RightsCon Silicon Valley 2016

 U.S. Visa Frequently Asked Questions:

-Access Now is committed to providing support to as many participants from civil society as we can to Silicon Valley.
+Access Now is committed to providing support to as many participants from civil society as we can to Brussels.
 However, this funding is very limited -- so we’ve set up some criteria to guide us in making these decisions.
 Please refer to the following when applying for travel support funding.

 Rule #1: You must submit a session proposal, or be named in a proposal, to apply for funding.